Our0Boros/python-skillshare-beginner/files/README.md

 #### Open function
 - In order to do any work with a file we first need to open it to access it
 - The open function need just one argument (the file name) to open it
-- The open fiunction returns an object representing the file (file_object)
+- The open function returns an object representing the file (file_object)
 - Python looks for the file in the same directory it's being stored
   - so we need to make sure that all our programs and text files are in the same directory